 A Transformational Journey

-Dr Toula shares how she used Science, Spirit and Story for her own healing journey, and in the creation of Story Image Therapy and SIT Shadow Work to help others
+Dr Toula’s journey to Science, Spirit and Story for healing, and the creation of Story Image Therapy Shadow Work

 Lived Experience

-Today, as a psychologist with personal experience of healing, I intuitively know that many people (similar to myself) need approaches beyond just talk and logic.
-Story Image Therapy (SIT®) and SIT Shadow Work™ has grown from this insight.
+Today, as a clinical psychologist with personal experience of healing, I recognise that many people need approaches that go beyond talk and logic alone.

 Achievements & Contributions

 Dr Toula Gordillo now dedicates herself to raising awareness of personal transformation, shadow work healing, leadership and mental health.
-She regularly contributes to groundbreaking work in psychology, education and the arts, and her internationally recognized methods and scholarly research continue to inspire and empower individuals globally.
+She regularly contributes to groundbreaking work in psychology, education and the arts, and her internationally recognized methods and scholarly research continue to inspire others globally.

 SIT Creator